open-telemetry/opentelemetry-python/docs/getting-started.rst

 Using the OpenTelemetry Collector for traces and metrics
 --------------------------------------------------------

-Although it's possible to directly export your telemetry data to specific datastores, you may more complex use cases, including:
+Although it's possible to directly export your telemetry data to specific backends, you may more complex use cases, including:

-* having a single sync of telemetry shared by multiple services, to reduce overhead of switching exporters
+* having a single telemetry sink shared by multiple services, to reduce overhead of switching exporters
-* aggregating metrics or traces across multiple services, running on multiple hosts.
+* aggregating metrics or traces across multiple services, running on multiple hosts

 To enable a broad range of aggregation strategies, OpenTelemetry provides the `opentelemetry-collector <https://github.com/open-telemetry/opentelemetry-collector>`_.
 The Collector is a flexible application that can consume trace and metric data and export to multiple other backends, including to another instance of the Collector.